juzun/investment-and-trading/README.md

 # Stock Price Prediction

-This project provides a stock price prediction and simulation tool using two models: LSTM (Long Short-Term Memory) for deep learning-based price predictions and ARIMA (AutoRegressive Integrated Moving Average) for time-series simulations.
-It is designed to facilitate stock price analysis using both models, offering a user-friendly dashboard built with **Streamlit**.
+This project provides a stock price prediction and simulation tool using two models: LSTM (Long Short-Term Memory) for deep learning-based price predictions and ARIMA (Autoregressive Integrated Moving Average) for time-series simulations.
+It is designed to facilitate stock price analysis using both models, offering a user-friendly dashboard.

 ## 📖 Table of Contents